fepitre/mmdebstrap/README.md

 To also generate perl Devel::Cover data, omit the `CMD` environment variable.
 But that will also take a lot longer.

-The make_mirror.sh script will be a no-op if nothing changed in Debian unstable.
-You don't need to run make_mirror.sh before every invocation of coverage.sh.
-When you make changes to make_mirror.sh and want to regenerate the cache, run:
+The `make_mirror.sh` script will be a no-op if nothing changed in Debian unstable.
+You don't need to run `make_mirror.sh` before every invocation of `coverage.sh`.
+When you make changes to `make_mirror.sh` and want to regenerate the cache, run:

     touch -d yesterday shared/cache/debian/dists/unstable/Release

+The script `coverage.sh` does not need an active internet connection by default.
+An online connection is only needed by the `make_mirror.sh` script which fills a local cache with a few minimal Debian mirror copies.

+By default, `coverage.sh` will skip running a single test which tries creating a Ubuntu Focal chroot.
+To not skip that test, run `coverage.sh` with the environment variable `ONLINE=yes`.

 Bugs
 ====